 On the When tab, click Run Now and select which records to apply the change to (in most cases this will be All), then click the Run Now button.

-HubSpot's phone number formatting features can conflict with Insycle's ability to format phone number fields.
-If HubSpot's automatic phone number formatting is turned on and you'd like to use Insycle for formatting, you'll need to revert this and un-apply the format in HubSpot.
+HubSpot's phone number formatting features can conflict with Insycle's ability to transform them.
+If you have HubSpot's automatic phone number formatting turned on and you'd like to use Insycle for formatting, you'll need to revert this and un-apply the format in HubSpot.

-However, it is not always simple to remove because clicking "Remove" alone will not remove this.
+However, clicking "Remove number formatting" alone will not remove this.
 You need to also add one space to the phone number for the "Confirm" button to be activated.